vighneshiyer/today/README.md

 ### Task Files

-- Tasks are kept in plain Markdown files.
+Tasks are kept in plain Markdown files.
 Each Markdown file represents a project.
 Ideally each project should be tightly scoped and not drag on forever.

 - You can save Markdown files on disk in any way you want.
 Add nested folders to encode hierarchy.
-    - You can group tasks within a project any way you want.
+- You can group tasks within a task file any way you want.
 Add nested Markdown headings to encode hierarchy.

 ### Task Definitions

-Tasks are designated by a top-level Markdown checkbox
+Tasks are defined with a list item that starts with a Markdown checkbox.

 A task can have a created, reminder, due, and finished date by placing it in square brackets with the prefix `c:`, `r:`, `d:`, or `f:`.